gsi-cyberjapan/vector-tile-experiment/README_en.md

 Here's a sample tile in GeoJSON: http://cyberjapandata.gsi.go.jp/xyz/experimental_fgd/18/233094/102736.geojson

-Please not that charset of all our GeoJSON data is UTF-8.
+Please note that charset of all our GeoJSON data is UTF-8.

 Also please note that our GeoJSON vector tile data does not have the concept of layers; One raw FeatureCollection is enclosed in on GeoJSON tile.